Mandy Wong: 2008–2011: career beginning

-2012-2015: Gaining Recognition
+2012–2015: gaining recognition

 In 2012, Wong's popularity further rose and was highly praised by netizens with her role as "Lau Siu-lan", the overbearing wife of Oscar Leung's character in the family drama L'Escargot, for which she won My Favourite Most Promising Female Artiste award at the 2012 MY AOD Favourites Awards.
 She also earned her first Best Supporting Actress nomination at the 2012 TVB Anniversary Awards and was placed among top 2.
 In the critical acclaimed medical drama The Hippocratic Crush, Wong played the medical intern "Hung Mei-suet", starring opposite Kenneth Ma and Tavia Yeung.
 She played the SDU member "So Man-keung" in the drama Tiger Cubs.
 In the comedy drama Divas in Distress, she collaborated with veterans Liza Wang and Gigi Wong.
 With her performance in 2012, Wong gained recognition by winning the Most Improved Female Artiste award at the 2012 TVB Anniversary Awards and has become one of the Next-Gen Fadans at TVB.

 In 2013, Wong starred in the romance drama Always and Ever as the younger sister of Esther Kwan's character, which was her first villainous role and the producer had publicly praised her performance.
-Through the sequel The Hippocratic Crush II, Wong reprised her role as the neurosurgeon "Hung Mei-suet", for which she won one of the Top 15 Favourite TVB Drama Characters award at the 2013 TVB Star Awards Malaysia.
+Through the sequel The Hippocratic Crush II, Wong reprised her role as the neurosurgeon "Hung Mei-suet", for which she won one of the Top 15 Favourite TVB Drama Characters awards at the 2013 TVB Star Awards Malaysia.

 In 2014, Wong reprised her role as "So Man-keung" in the sequel Flying Tiger II, for which she garnered her first nomination for Most Popular Female Character at the 2014 TVB Anniversary Awards.

 In 2015, Wong played her first female leading role in the crime drama The Fixer, for which she gained her first Best Actress nomination at the 2015 TVB Anniversary Awards.
-She also won one of the Top 16 Favourite TVB Drama Characters award at the 2015 TVB Star Awards Malaysia (which was her second win in this category).
+She also won one of the Top 16 Favourite TVB Drama Characters awards at the 2015 TVB Star Awards Malaysia (which was her second win in this category).
 In the same year, she starred in her first ancient drama, Captain of Destiny.